dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-The methods in this class should be pretty self-explanatory: you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and finally revert all MES configurations to their original state in `TeardownAsync`.
+The methods in this class are pretty self-explanatory: you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and finally revert all MES configurations to their original state in `TeardownAsync`.

 -----------------